-All PTP edits contained in the final quarterly Medicaid NCCI edit files for states that are posted on the MII website on the RISSNET portal are contained in the Medicaid NCCI edit files for the current calendar quarter that are posted on the Medicaid NCCI webpage on the Medicaid.gov website.
+All PTP edits contained in the final quarterly Medicaid NCCI edit files for states (obtained on the MII using the RISSNET portal are also contained in the Medicaid NCCI edit files for the current calendar quarter which is posted on the Medicaid NCCI page on the Medicaid.gov website.

-The final quarterly Medicaid NCCI MUE files that are posted for states on the MII website contain both the MUEs that are currently in effect and the MUEs that have been deleted and are no longer in effect.
-A state's MMIS must apply the MUEs that are not currently active to Medicaid claims with dates of service in prior calendar quarters when these MUEs were in effect.

-However, the quarterly Medicaid NCCI MUE files that are posted on the Medicaid NCCI webpage on the Medicaid.gov website contain only the MUEs that are in effect for claims processed and paid in the current calendar quarter.
-The files do not contain the MUEs that are no longer in effect.
+The final quarterly Medicaid NCCI MUE files posted for states on the MII contain both the MUEs that are currently in effect and the MUEs that have been deleted and are no longer in effect.
+The quarterly Medicaid NCCI MUE files that are posted on the Medicaid NCCI webpage on the Medicaid.gov do not contain the MUEs that are no longer in effect.
+CMS only posts the current quarter file and the previous quarter's file.
+These files may be found on the website at: